Kazakhstan shows generous side amid Russian stampede, but tensions are rising

 "We must take care of them and ensure their safety.
 This is a political and humanitarian matter," Tokayev declared.

 The president also remarked: "We do not have any crisis.
 Our government must do its work.
 The incoming people will be provided with help, but not special benefits.
 All necessary procedures will be held in accordance with the law.
-We will hold talks with Russia and resolve this issue with taking our people's interests into account."
+We will hold talks with Russia and resolve this issue, taking our people's interests into account."

-In some initial comments on the matter, Russia’s defence ministry said on September 27 that Moscow “has not sent any request to the authorities of Kazakhstan, Georgia, or any other country for the alleged forced return to Russian soil of Russian citizens, and it is not planning to do so”.
+In some initial comments on the matter, Russia’s defence ministry said on September 27 that Moscow “has not sent any request to the authorities of Kazakhstan, Georgia or any other country for the alleged forced return to Russian soil of Russian citizens, and it is not planning to do so”.

-The influx of Russians triggered by the September 20 mobilisation announcement has placed a significant strain on the infrastructure of Kazakhstan, a country attractive to many Russians given that Russian is commonly spoken as an official language and one of the more accessible—there are 30 border road crossings.
+The influx of Russians triggered by the September 20 mobilisation announcement has placed a significant strain on the infrastructure of Kazakhstan, a country attractive to many Russians given that Russian is commonly spoken as an official language and that the country is one of the more accessible – there are 30 border road crossings.

-Hotels and hostels are full, and rents have skyrocketed with many landlords not shy of price-gouging.
+Hotels and hostels are full, and rents have skyrocketed, with many landlords not shy of price-gouging.
 On September 24, there were reports of a movie theatre in Oral, northwestern Kazakhstan, at the confluence of the Ural and Chagan rivers close the Russian border, providing fleeing Russians with somewhere to sleep for the night.
 Theatre management said they came across many Russians on the streets who were “looking for an overnight stay”.

 Though post-Soviet Kazakhstan remains a strategic ally of Russia, Tokayev has made it clear his administration does not support Russia’s war in Ukraine.
 Aware that far from every Kazakh will be supportive of not closing the border to the fleeing Russians, Tokayev in his speech urged patience and tolerance.